vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/dev-flow.md

 Discipline requires a set of clear, repeatable processes to be sustainable.

+## Development Inner Loop

+As container and container orchestration technologies are becoming mainstream, development, testing and deployment become more complicated.

+Another term you may see that relates to this subject is *Development Inner Loop*.

+The idea is that the developer will iterate in their development environment (the *Inner Loop*), and then integrate their work in a *DevOps Cycle*
+(the *Outer Loop*)
+for continuous integration automated verification, and automation to support *Continuous Delivery* or *Continuous Deployment*.

 ## Feedback Loops

 A common theme in modern application teams and their practices are use